masad-frost/anima-sdk/README.md

 });
 ```

-With the `"external"` strategy, the method returns assets, an array of `{ name, url }`.
+With the `"external"` strategy, the method returns assets in an array of `{ name, url }`.
 Download each asset from its url and re-upload it at your own hosting.

 ### Local